KNFullStack/KN-Fitness/README.md

 # Testing

 Due to the website having no backend functionality, the testing procedure is based on the visual aspect of the website.
 High level testing includes:
-* Running the website on 3 different browsers, Google Chrome, Mozilla Firefox and Opera.
-* Ensuring the website has a responsiveness on multiple screen sizes, and is able to render correctly on different browser sizes.
-Chrome Dev Tools will be used to simulate different screen sizes.
-Screen sizes to be tested are a minimum of 375px in width and include:
+* Running the website on 3 different browsers and simulating responsiveness on each, varying screen sizes will be simulated, ranging from a minimum width of 300px to a maximum width of 3000px:
-   * iPhone 6/7/8 in portrait and landscape views.
-   * iPad Pro in portrait and landscape views.
+  * Google Chrome
+  * Mozilla Firefox
-   * Desktop view.
+  * Opera
 * No layout items in the containers overlapping other layout items.
 * Links in the navigation bar to take the user to the correct section.
 * External links to open in a new tab.
 * Contact form to require an input in each field prior to submission.

-provide link to an excel logging all my testing
+Test Results can be found here: [Test Results](/assets/readme-content/xxxx)

 ## Validation
 ### HTML Validation